 Remission vs. personal history: Leukemia codes and category C90 (Multiple myeloma and malignant plasma cell neoplasms) indicate whether or not the patient is in remission.
-There are also codes Z85.6 (Personal history of leukemia) and Z85.79 (Personal history of other malignant neoplasms of lymphoid, hematopoietic and related tissues).
+You can also utilize codes Z85.6 (Personal history of leukemia) and Z85.79 (Personal history of other malignant neoplasms of lymphoid, hematopoietic and related tissues).
 Query the provider if the documentation doesn't specify remission for these conditions.